How to Use Kirkpatrick’s Four Levels of Training Evaluation Model - HRDQ

 What were employees' initial impressions?
 Was the training helpful?
 Confusing?
 Boring?
 At this phase in your evaluation, you're looking for an immediate reaction.
 Consider sending a survey immediately after the training or actually making the evaluation a part of the training itself.

 You can close out the session with a group reflection or request people to submit their feedback on the way out.
-Some ideas for useful prompts include: Was the presentation engaging?
+Some ideas for valuable prompts include: Was the presentation engaging?
 Do you feel the training was worth your time?
 What would you change or improve for future training?
 What resources or support do you need to apply what you learned?

 Learning

 The best way to measure learning is to do a before, during, and after assessment.
-Develop a set of questions and send them to employees before the training or make it the first part of your session.
-Revisit the questions throughout, and then conduct a post-training evaluation, all with the same question set.
+Develop a set of questions and send them to employees before the training, or make it the first part of your session.
+Revisit the questions throughout, then conduct a post-training evaluation, all with the same question set.
 This will give you a concrete sense of how much was actually learned and internalized.

 Behavior